 HOW TO GET TO ROCK CITY, MT.
 DIABLO

 - Main Entrance: Enter Mount Diablo State Park through the South Gate Entrance.
 The address is: 2675 Mt.
 Diablo Scenic Boulevard, Blackhawk, 94506.
 The drive to the gate alone is an adventure!
 There are a few pull out areas where you can pause to enjoy the stunning views over the valley below.

 - Parking: You’ll see signs for Rock City on your right shortly past the South Gate Entrance of Mount Diablo State Park.
 The first parking lot is small and fills up quickly on the weekends.
 If it’s full, keep going!
 You’ll find a few more spots along South Gate Road and at each picnic area throughout Rock City.

-Elephant Rock is easily accessible.
-It’s located right off South Gate Road, near the turnoff to the Live Oak Campground.
+Easily accessible, Elephant Rock is located right off South Gate Road, near the turnoff to the Live Oak Campground.
 It even has its own picnic area nearby.

 You won’t believe this, but we missed Elephant Rock!
 It was a classic case of me looking for hiking trails and missing what was right in front of us.
 In this area, it’s helpful to remember that there isn’t one exact trail that is going to take you through the Rock City highlights.
 This is a place to explore as you go.
 Take it from me, just keep your eyes open and enjoy the present.